amosyuen/radix64/README.md

 # Description
 ---
-Library to convert arbitrarily sized integers to and from any radix 64 alphabet.
-Designed for ID generation.
+Fast and efficient number conversion library for arbitrary radix 64 alphabets designed for ID generation.

 **Note:** radix64 is not the same as base64.
 Base64 is for converting binary data and so starts converting from the most significant byte to least.
 Whereas radix64 is for converting integers from base 10 to base 64 and so starts converting with the least significant byte to most.